 9 days Ski and Spa Tour

 No one is quite sure exactly when or where the festival originated.
-Legend has it that once upon a time, there was a monster called Nian that attacked Chinese villages every spring, eating anything that came its way – people, animals, plants and the odd building.
-One spring, villagers hung red paper on their doors and threw bamboo on a fire when arrived.
-The monster was so startled by the bright colors and loud crackling noise of the burning bamboo that it turned and fled.
-Today the word“ nian” is the Chinese word for year.
+Legend has it that once upon a time, there was a monster called Nian that attacked Chinese villages every spring, eating anything that came its way; people, animals, plants and the odd building.
+One spring, villagers hung red paper on their doors and threw bamboo on a fire when it arrived.
+The monster was so startled by the bright colours and loud crackling noise of the burning bamboo that it turned and fled.
+Today the word "nian" is the Chinese word for year.

 Since that day, Chinese people hang red paper signs and lanterns outside their homes and enjoy making loud noises on New Year's Eve.
 Firecrackers replaced bamboo after gunpowder was invented and the main idea today is the louder and bigger, the better.